binpash/fractal/INSTRUCTIONS.md

 - Line 1 -> IP (or hostname) of the merger node.
 - Line 2 -> IP of one regular (non-merger) nod
 7. Now when the timer has reached 0.5*{fault-free time}, shutdown the remote node corresponding to the merger node's ip.
 If you are using a cloudlab deployment, one way to do so is through cloudlab's web console for the corresponding log.
 Click the corresponding GUI and select the "terminate" option for non-graceful shutdown
-8. When Fractal detects, recovers, and eventually completes this run (in the client's container), reboot the just-shutdown node, and wait until it's back up
+8. When FRACTAL detects, recovers, and eventually completes this run (in the client's container), reboot the just-shutdown node, and wait until it's back up
 9. To make sure it is back and stable, we need to check whether all of its data blocks are back online (i.e., whether replication factor is satisfied)